Students in their second last semester before they graduate (ie. in fall for spring or summer graduation, or in spring for fall graduation):

 Graduation means transition, usually to a job or to graduate school.

-- If you want to start your career with a job, visit the student section of http://civil.gmu.edu/resources for job announcements and advice on searching for jobs; email email@example.com for the password to this section.
-Also visit the University Career Services site at http://careers.gmu.edu/.
+- If you want to start your career with a job, visit our Student Resources page for job announcements and advice on searching for jobs; email email@example.com for the password to this section.
+Volgenau School of Engineering Career Services are offered in the Engineering Building Room 2612 on Thursdays 9-3 pm by appointment and “walkins” are welcome 3- 5 pm.
+Also visit the University Career Services site.

 - If you are considering specialized studies in civil engineering at the graduate level, visit the Prospective Students section for Graduate Studies in CEIE.
 Admission to graduate study is competitive, and is based on a number of criteria including GPA, and letters of recommendation.
 Students may be offered graduate research assistantships or graduate teaching assistantships which provide tuition assistance and a stipend; these are awarded competitively.
 Students are advised to discuss graduate school with a faculty member whether the decision is to remain at GMU or to attend another university.